jet/propulsion/DOCUMENTATION.md

 From the write perspective, a Sync operation that's writing events becomes one of:
 1. _append_: pushing an event to the tail of the `e` field in the Tip that holds the buffered events.
 The cost of such an operation involves a read and an overwrite, and is largely a function of the size of the Tip document.
 2. _calve_: when the events in the Tip cause the maximum JSON size (configurable, but think 32K) to be breached, the events held in the Tip, together with the pending one being appended are 'calved off' into a separate item/document in the Container.
 Instead of a point write, there's a transactional batch consisting of:
-- inserting the calved item/document - the events being added as part of this Sync operation, combined with the ones in the Tip become a fresh document
+- inserting the calved item/document - the events being added as part of this Sync operation, combined with the ones in the Tip become a fresh document (relatively cheap in RU terms as you are not paying to overwrite data)
-- updating the tip - the events in tip buffer is reset to being empty, and the unfolds (snapshots) and position are updated
+- updating the tip - the events in tip buffer is reset to being empty, and the unfolds (snapshots) and position are updated (note the RU coats are based on the original size, not the (lesser) final size)

 In both the calve and append cases above, the events that were being held in the Tip will be re-observed by the ChangeFeed reader (if we assume it's reading from the tail; in the scenario where we are re-traversing all the events, there are no such repeats; in fact the reading is actually more efficient as there's a minimal amount of per item overhead to the read cost).

 The most significant effect of storing event in tip on reactors (and projection systems based off the ChangeFeed in general) is the fact that the consumer needs to de-duplicate the events each time the document is received, ideally shedding the existing events and forwarding only the newly appended events for processing.

-### Testing

-#### Unit testing projections

-- No Propulsion required, but MemoryStore can help

-#### MemoryStore Projector; deterministic projections integration tests

-- `Propulsion.MemoryStore`; example of deterministic waits in a test

-#### Generalising MemoryStore Projector tests to hit a concrete store

-- Pointers to `proHotel` things

-### Transactions

-#### Contention with overlapping actors

-#### Watchdogs

 <a name="equinox-views"></a>
 # Using Equinox for Views